billbrod/yiddish_wordlist_website/README.md

 - [ ] add help on site
 - [ ] fix favicon paths
 - [ ] double check it looks good on phone

+Switch to datatables?
+- [ ] need to change how hide/show of columns and rows works
+- [ ] better way to construct table?